What Does HTN MTN LTN Mean on TikTok? Looks Rating Explained

 Confused by TikTok slang HTN, MTN, LTN?
-We explain the meanings, origins in looksmaxxing, and why Gen Z is obsessed with rating tiers.
+We explain the meanings, the trend’s origin in “looks” ratings, and why Gen Z is hooked on ranking tiers.

 If you’ve been browsing through TikTok and Discord lately and keep seeing people label themselves or others as HTN, MTN, or LTN, you might be wondering—what kind of secret code is this?